TommyBoiss/Common-Password-Detector/README.md

   "pointsadd": Int, # (How many points to add if the check passes) "reason": Str, # (If the check fails what is the reason it failed) },
+"length": {
+  "enabled": bool, # (Enabled?)
+  "requirement": int # (How long does it have to be to pass) "pointsremove": Int, # (How many points to remove if the check fails) "pointsadd": Int, # (How many points to add if the check passes) "reason": Str, # (If the check fails what is the reason it failed) },
+"charactertypes": {
+  "enabled": bool, # (Enabled?)
+  "requirement": int # (How long does it have to be to pass) "pointsremove": Int, # (How many points to remove if the check fails) "pointsadd": Int, # (How many points to add if the check passes) "reason": Str, # (If the check fails what is the reason it failed) },
+"date": {
+  "enabled": bool, # (Enabled?)
+  "pointsremove": Int, # (How many points to remove if the check fails) "pointsadd": Int, # (How many points to add if the check passes) "reason": Str, # (If the check fails what is the reason it failed) }

 }
 ```